malexer/SublimeTranslit/README.md

 SublimeTranslit
 ===============

-SublimeTranslit is a plugin for Sublime Text 2 (http://www.sublimetext.com/2) for transliterating selected text.
+SublimeTranslit is a plugin for Sublime Text 2 and 3 (http://www.sublimetext.com/3) for transliterating selected text.

 Intented to be used via Command Palette.